Job

 Lies, lies, lies

-A special issue on Lying will soon be ready, to appear in Topics in Cognitive Science.
+A special issue on Lying has appeared in Topics in Cognitive Science.
 Editors: Hans van Ditmarsch, Petra Hendriks and Rineke Verbrugge.